kaifresh/ExperimentJS/README.md

 The problem is, writing experiments can be time consuming and small changes in your experimental design can result in big changes to your code.

-ExperimentJS solves this by providing a framework that greatly simplifies this process of building and running experiments.
+ExperimentJS solves this by providing a framework that greatly simplifies building and running experiments.
 ExperimentJS takes care of the small details in implementing experiments and lets you focus on the big picture, like working on stimulus design and experimental structure.